UPDATED JANUARY 2019:

 - Videos which will not allow viewers to exit or pause.

 - Expert endorsements without substantiation.
 For example, an endorsement from a doctor must have proof that the doctor has performed tests or evaluations performed and has mastered the subject matter being described in the pitch.

 - Sale pricing that suggests that a product previously sold at a higher price (when it really didn’t) but is now on sale for a lower price for a limited time.

-- More than 3 upsells (one-time offers) and 2 exit offers for each sales flow.
+- More than 3 upsells (one-time offers) and more than 2 exit pops for each sales flow.

 - “As Seen On… ” statements without documentation showing that the product was seen on the stations, TV shows and/or magazines that are listed (not required for the product approval, but will be asked if they have it to provide if requested).

 - “Blind offers,” which are defined as sales pitches that make promises about what the customer can earn or achieve without any specific details about how the product accomplishes these claims.
 ClickBank Pitch Pages, particularly in the Internet marketing/make money online niche, must be clear about what techniques or tactics the product teaches or utilizes to achieve results for the customer.

 - Account Statistics, including Daily or Weekly Sales Snapshots.